"INTERMISSION in Tokyo" February 8th (Sat) - 11th (Tue, national holiday) @ Daikanyama T-SITE GARDEN GALLERY

 Artist Introduction

-Alex F Webb (Photographer and Filmmaker) is
+Alex F Webb(photographer and filmmaker)

-a photographer and filmmaker who subverts our understanding of landscape and the stories that accompany it.
-He reflects the rhythm of his subjects through his immersion in sometimes harsh terrains.
-By focusing on people whose lives are linked to the outdoors, he reveals how these environments shape his subjects and how they leave their mark on the land.
-His project BLEU (Blind Landing Experimental Unit), which examines the unsettling aspects of the British landscape and its inhabitants, and his award-winning short film KEITH, blend the tropes of fact and fiction, using the concept of evidence to challenge trust and belief in social structures.
+is a photographer and filmmaker who challenges conventional understanding of landscapes and the narratives that accompany them.
+He reflects the subjective rhythm of his work by immersing himself in sometimes harsh terrain.
+By focusing on people who live in harmony with the outdoors, he reveals how these environments shape his subjects and how these people leave their mark on the land.
+His project "BLEU (Blind Landing Experimental Unit)," which looks at the unsettling aspects of the British landscape and its inhabitants, and his award-winning short film "KEITH," blend fact and fiction, using the concept of evidence to challenge trust and belief in social structures.

-LEO HOORN (Editor, Cinematographer, Video Director)
+LEO HOORN(Editor, Cinematographer, Video Director)

 Arc'teryx has connected these artists.
 What do they feel about Japan and skiing, and how do they express it?
 What is the moment of celebration they share?
 Experience a new story expressed in a space in Tokyo